KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 **Result**:

--   **Public files**: File from the external URL is downloaded, hosted, and accessible to anyone with the link or QR code
+-   **Public files**: File from the external URL is downloaded, hosted, and accessible to anyone with the link or QR code at `/api/file-hosting/public/[fileId]` (URL bypasses Zero Trust)
--   **Private files**: File is downloaded and hosted, but only accessible through the UI
+-   **Private files**: File is downloaded and hosted, accessible at `/api/file-hosting/private/[fileId]` (protected by Zero Trust, requires authentication)

 ### Generate QR Code for File Link